Computing Expressions in Blosc2

 Once the array has been divided into chunks, the operators are strategically stored in the L3 cache.
 This cache, shared between the CPU cores, provides fast access to data when required for operations such as data compression or decompression.

-Making the most out of the evaluation speed
+Making the most out of the computation speed

 In this section we will examine two plots that illustrate the performance of our system for different configurations.
 Our goal is to evaluate how we can optimize our resources to achieve maximum performance.